AryanShorthillsAI/migration-task/README.md

 ## Performing Migration

-- Open your github repo -> Go to the repository -> Actions Tab -> select the workflow -> Run Workflow -> provide input paramters.
+- Open your github repo -> Go to the repository -> Actions Tab -> select the workflow -> Run Workflow -> provide input paramters..